-The Art of Lenormand reading holds no real Cloud & Child reading as far as I am concerned, but there were a few things I did miss.
+The Art of Lenormand reading holds no real Cloud & Child reading vibe as far as I am concerned, but there were a few things I did miss.
 And that actually came from reading the content list and then not seeing what I’d hoped to see.
-The spirituality chapter wasn’t on readings with Lenormand from a personal growth point of view – something I would have loved reading since Lenormand is so very practical – but actually just a 2 pager with little paragraphs on 10 archangels you can call on.
+The spirituality chapter I expected to be a different kind of Lenormand wasn’t on readings with Lenormand from a personal growth point of view at all – something I would have loved reading since Lenormand is so very practical – but actually just a 2 pager with little paragraphs on 10 archangels to call on.

 I understand this is something Musruck built part of his reading practice on and he personally believes any reader can call on the angels for help.
-But without a link to the system we’re actually learning about and the possible ‘danger’ of Christian connotations (if you aren’t one) this chapter is useless in *my* opinion, and could very well rub other readers completely the wrong way.
+But without a link to the system we’re actually learning about, the fact not everyone cares (or believes in) about working with angels and the possible ‘danger’ of Christian connotations (if you aren’t one) this chapter is useless in *my* opinion, and could very well rub other readers completely the wrong way.

 The same goes for the chapter ‘Attune your Lenormand cards for divination’.
 It is one of those that present personal beliefs as facts.
 If you believe into invocation and the usefulness of prayer or the necessity of cleansing it might give you an alternative to your own ritual.

-The same goes for the Zodiac signs and planets.
+The Zodiac signs and planets were also a little miss.
 That does not come back anywhere, so why am I given this info?
+What can I do with that info then?
 The chapter title Reversals is completely unnecessary as well.
 For one second I was blown away: a teacher who does Rx in Lenormand?
 How?
-But no, it is just a warning that Lenormand isn’t Tarot – something he could’ve put into one sentence with the “Language of Lenormand”.
+But no, it is just a warning that Lenormand isn’t Tarot – something he could’ve said in one sentence in the chapter that was meant for that “Language of Lenormand”.

 If The Art of Lenormand Reading offers enough to a proficient Lenormand reader?
 Meh…If he had built upon the extra’s provided or showed a completely new insight it might have been.
-I would otherwise recommend it solely to advanced readers if you are still struggling to ‘pick a side’ or if you like a slightly different perspective and are eager to enjoy an author’s favourite personal spreads.
+I would otherwise recommend it solely to advanced readers if you are still struggling to ‘pick a side’ or if you like to read all the different perspectives and enjoy an author’s favourite personal spreads.
 In many ways, Musruck is more of the same, but just in different wording and with other examples.
 A good read, but no revelation.
 If The Queen’s Sword had to give The Art of Lenormand Reading a label it’d say “great foundation for Lenormand novices”.

-There are plenty great study Lenormand books to start your journey with, but Musrucks The Art of Lenormand Reading definitely made a decent play to be counted among them.
+There are plenty great study Lenormand books to start your journey with, but Musrucks The Art of Lenormand Reading definitely made a decent play to be counted among ‘Recommended for beginners’.
 Seeing as how difficult it is to get into the tight circle of praiseworthy Lenormand teachers I’d say that counts as a compliment.

 * There are different ways of reading Lenormand.
-There is the German school, very close or even identical to the Dutch/Belgium one, the French (modern) and then a more American version -usally extremely popular on YouTube – which has a tendency to be more ‘symbolical’ than the more traditional routes.
+There is the German school, very close or even identical to the Dutch/Belgium one, the French (modern) and then a more American version -usually extremely popular on YouTube – which has a tendency to be more ‘symbolical’ (tarot-ish) than the more traditional routes.
 If you look at it closely the European schools are mostly identical in techniques.
-Where they differ is which cards are chosen for work and sexuality or who is a romantic rival or how to check for same sex relationships.
+Logically: it is where Lenormand originated.
+Where they differ is which cards are chosen for work and sexuality, who is a romantic rival or how to check for same sex relationships.
 German/Dutch/Belgium, probably the most traditional historical way of reading (see also Bjorn Meuris’ books) chooses Anchor (the stability a career can give) for work, Lily for sexuality (going back to Greek myths) and Whip is discussions.
 In other schools Whip is sexuality and Lily old age for example.
 Pick your school or better said: pick your set of keywords and stick with it to prevent confusing readings.